ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/usage-api/get-tenant-ai-access-settings.md

 `GET /api/2.0/settings/ai-access`

-Get the AI access settings for the portal
+Get the AI access settings

-Returns the current portal-level AI access settings that control whether all AI functionality  (chat, agents, vectorization) is available for the portal.
-AI is enabled by default.
+Returns whether AI functionality (chat, agents, vectorization) is currently available on the portal at all; AI  is enabled by default.
+Requires an authenticated session; every role can read it.
+This is a read-only,  idempotent call.
+When the setting is disabled, every AI-specific endpoint and folder is unavailable regardless  of the caller&#39;s own permissions; this call only reports the portal-wide switch, not any per-user entitlement.

 ## Parameters
 This endpoint does not need any parameter.